“Wherefore the law was our schoolmaster to bring us unto Christ, that we might be justified by faith” (Galatians 3:24).

-Note how obediently and willingly and humbly Jesus, the firstborn Bright Morning Star answered, when our Heavenly Father asked who should He send down to earth as the Redeemer, “Here am I, send me” (Isaiah 6:8).
+Note how obediently and willingly and humbly Jesus, the firstborn of all creation, the Bright Morning Star answered, when our Heavenly Father asked who should He send down to earth as the Redeemer, “Here am I, send me” (Isaiah 6:8).
 This is why the Son was the Almighty Heavenly Father’s delight.

-Just as father Adam caused the death penalty to be imposed upon the whole human family, Christ’s willing sacrifice provides a mechanism to redeem all mankind.
-Only a perfect being who was separate from God could accomplish the task of removing the death penalty upon Adam and his race and providing a way for mankind to be redeemed from the power of the grave.
+Father Adam caused the death penalty to be imposed upon the whole human family, Christ’s willing sacrifice provided the value to redeem all mankind.
+Only a perfect being who was separate from God could accomplish the task of removing the death penalty upon Adam and his race, thus providing a way for mankind to be redeemed from the power of the grave.

-God loves each and every human who ever lived.
+God loves mankind deeply (John 3:16).
 We cannot imagine the sorrow and pain that God experienced when Adam fell.
 We can only get some idea of this feeling when we observe the grief of parents when their children go astray.

-God not only provided a mechanism to rescue his precious creation, but fully authorized his son to execute this plan for their redemption.
-This is revealed in Isaiah 53:11 where the heavenly Father provides his remedy for dealing at the present time with the Church.
+God not only provided a mechanism to rescue His precious creation, but authorized His son to execute God’s plan for their redemption.

 “By his knowledge the righteous one, my servant, will justify the many, as he will bear their iniquities” (Isaiah 53:11, NAS).

-- God wants to save the whole human race;
+- God wants to save the whole human race, and

 The PURPOSE of the Ransom